Panda381/PicoLibSDK/Readme.txt

 !PicoinoMini - SD card contents with sample programs and loader for PicoinoMini.

-!PicoPad08 - SD card contents with sample programs and loader for PicoPad
-	beta 0.8.

 !PicoPad10 - SD card contents with sample programs and loader for PicoPad
 	version 1.0.

+!PicoPad20 - SD card contents with sample programs and loader for PicoPad
+	version 2.0 in ARM mode.

+!PicoPad20riscv - SD card contents with sample programs and loader for PicoPad
+	version 2.0 in RISC-V mode.

 !PicoPadVGA - SD card contents with sample programs and loader for PicoPadVGA.